lvella/libflatview/README.md

       to `reserve` when opening files for writing.
 This will allocate all the holes in the files before mapping, so that storage is always available.
-Of course, another process or the user might poke holes at the file while in use, but that has to be very deliberate to happen.
+Of course, another process or the user might poke holes at the file while in use, and simultaneously fill up all the available space, but that has to be very deliberate to happen.
-    - File truncated to a smaller size - if the user or another process truncates the file while mapped by your process, a read or write beyond the newly truncated size will trigger the error.
-Again, this has to be deliberate: normal file operations the user can perform, like deleting or moving the file won't truncate it.
+    - File is truncated to a smaller size - if the user or another process truncates the file while mapped by your process, a read or write beyond the newly truncated size will trigger the error.
+Again, this has to be
+      deliberate: normal file operations the user can perform, like deleting or moving the file won't truncate it.
     - There is a hardware error or failure.
  - Misleading memory statistics - at least on Linux, a process that has several large mapped files and has recently accessed a lot of different places of